Donate to support this research

 3. Gun violence remains a concern, however the majority of incidents that occur in a school continue to be not gun related.

 In the first two years of data collection, the majority of violent incidents were gun related - either a gun on campus, shots fired, or an actual shooting.
-Starting just before the pandemic in 2018-2019 and the two subsequent school years after, the vast majority of violent incidents experienced in schools did not in fact involve a gun in any fashion.
+Starting just before the pandemic in 2018-2019 and the three subsequent school years after, the vast majority of violent incidents experienced in schools did not in fact involve a gun in any fashion.

 Download the full report by clicking the button below